brenoroosevelt/flex-fqcn-finder/README.md

 ### Composite

-You can compose finders using `FlexFqcnFinder\FqcnFinderComposite`:
+You can compose finders using the `FlexFqcnFinder\FqcnFinderComposite`:
 ```php
 <?php
 use FlexFqcnFinder\FqcnFinderComposite;